emeric8549/Perlimpinpin/README.md

 # Perlimpinpin, a secret app for awesome coders

+This project is containerized using docker.
+In order to run it, you have to install [docker engine](https://docs.docker.com/engine/install/)
-To launch the app on your local chrome browser, use `flutter run -d chrome`.
+To launch the app on your local chrome browser, use `sudo docker-compose up --build`.
-In a separate terminal, use `uvicorn backend.main:app --reload`
+You can delete all containers and images with `sudo docker system prune`